aws-samples/generative-ai-on-aws-architecture-patterns/README.md

 - Use Kendra search functionality in the console
 - use Bedrock playground to try:
     - zero-shot prompt without Kendra context
-    - few-shot prompt without Kendra context
     - zero-shot prompt with Kendra context
-    - few-shot prompt with Kendra context
+    - Engineered prompt with Kendra context.
+For a prompt example see [here](https://smith.langchain.com/hub/hwchase17/weblangchain-generation)
     - Conversational chain with Kendra context

 ## Conclusion